Nextdoor is where you connect to the neighborhoods that matter to you so you can belong.

 The neighborhood network

-Neighbors around the world turn to Nextdoor daily to receive trusted information, give and get help, and build real-world connections with those nearby — neighbors, businesses, and public services.
+Neighbors around the world turn to Nextdoor daily to receive trusted information, give and get help, get things done, and build real-world connections with those nearby — neighbors, businesses, and public services.

 We believe connecting with others is a universal human need.
 That truth, and the reality that neighborhoods are among the most important communities in our lives, have been guiding principles for Nextdoor since the beginning.

 - Nearly 1 in 3 U.S. households

 We recognize that thriving communities are made up of the neighbors and organizations that build stronger, more vibrant, and resilient neighborhoods.

 Neighbors — Connect with the people you already wave to in your neighborhood, or those you have yet to meet.

 Businesses — Instantly reach your most valuable customers — your neighbors — and become a trusted part of the neighborhood.

 Nonprofits — Engage with the people who need you most and find support from donors nearby with features like Sell for Good.